Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Acknowledgements

 \section{Acknowledgements}

 The first author is funded by NSF-Simons Theorinet Grant (NSF Award \#2031985).
 Our human interaction study was approved by UC Berkeley's Institutional Review Board, and our survey and interface did not collect any personal identifiable information.
-We thank members of the Berkeley NLP group for their feedback on an earlier draft.
+We thank members of the Berkeley NLP group and Jacob Steinhardt's group, and the anonymous reviewers for their feedback on our paper draft.